wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/identity-secure-custom-api/includes/2-secure-api-microsoft-identity.md

 ![Screenshot of the application ID of the new app registration](../media/03-aad-portal-newapp-details.png)

+### Protecting an API with Azure AD

+Microsoft identity only returns blobs of text as the access tokens.
+Your API should always validate the access tokens and ensure they were provided by Microsoft identity.
+Access tokens are signed with a private key.
+You can verify their authenticity with the matching public key.

+Microsoft identity provides libraries and middleware, available for most platforms, to simplify this process.

+Your custom API should also enforce permissions using the scopes included in the provided access tokens.
+Delegated permissions should never exceed what the signed-in user is allowed to do.

 ### Code a secure web API

 The next step is to code the web API project.
 Once the project is created, you'll have to do a little configuration to associate the project with the registered Azure AD app.

 After configuring the web API project with the registered Azure AD app, you can then code the web API.